dobots/aim/README.md

 		void Input(in long data);
 	};

-This will automatically generate a "/data" channel for you in YARP (prepended with the name of your module).
+This will automatically generate a "/data" channel for you in the case YARP is chosen as backend (more specifically, it will be /yourmodule{id}/data).
 The only thing you will need to do now is to write functional code that uses the channels in the stub file YourModule.cpp, for example:

 	void WriteToFileModule::Tick() {
 		double input = *readInput();